caymand/micro_caml/README.md

 # Toy Example of Reverse Mode AutoDiff

-(lib.graph.ml)[graph.ml] is the main function used to build computations.
+[lib.graph.ml](graph.ml) is the main function used to build computations.
 This small example adds to values and computes their derivative

 ```ocaml